Bank of Canada says can act to protect stability

 The central bank's goal is to keep inflation at 2 percent.

-Yet the bank has indicated it is reluctant to hike interest rates solely to combat soaring property prices because of the effect it could have on the rest of the economy.
+Yet the bank has indicated it is reluctant to hike interest rates solely to combat the property sector, because of the effect it could have on the rest of the economy.

 Murray reiterated that Canadian policymakers have a variety of options.